 Accommodation in Dubai is vast, with a number of luxury hotels dotted all around Dubai representing major hotel chains.
 These resorts are not like any other in the world.
-The 7-star Atlantis, The Palm is a world famous luxury resort modelled after the Atlantis, Paradise Island resort in Nassau.
+The iconic Atlantis, The Palm is a world famous luxury resort modelled after the Atlantis, Paradise Island resort in Nassau.
 Hospitality is far from scarce; with resorts such as the 5-star Desert Palm Dubai, a resort nestled amongst palm trees with beautiful guest suites and poolside villas.

 If you’re looking for something more authentic from your holiday in Dubai, the One & Only Royal Mirage is an attractive resort with a very Middle Eastern atmosphere.
 This Dubai hotel is beautifully landscaped and has a one kilometre long private beach lining the Arab Gulf.
 The Dar Al Masyaf Madinat Jumeirah also has a magnificent tribute to Dubai heritage.